hackoregon/linux-laptop-setup/vagrant-box-creation/README.md

     * Verify that the notebook server is running.
     * Close the browser window / tab.
     * In the terminal, type `CONTROL-C` twice to shut down the notebook server.
 Then type `deactivate-data-science` to deactivate the `data-science` environment.
-9. Shut down the system with `sudo shutdown -h now`.
+9. Shut down the virtual machine with `sudo shutdown -h now`.
 Take another snapshot.

 ## Preparing the virtual machine as a Vagrant box
 5. Type `cd vagrant-box-creation`.